Vancouver system: Placing citations

 Several descriptions of the Vancouver system say that the number can be placed outside the text punctuation to avoid disruption to the flow of the text, or be placed inside the text punctuation, and that there are different cultures in different traditions.
-The first method is recommended by some universities and colleges, while the latter method is required by scientific publications such as the MLA and IEEE except for in the end of a block quotation.
+The first method is recommended by some universities and colleges, while the latter method is required by scientific publications such as the The MLA Style Manual (MLA) and IEEE except for in the end of a block quotation.
 (IEEE are using Vancouver style labels within brackets, for example [1] to cite the first reference in the list, but otherwise refer to Chicago Style Manual.)
 The original Vancouver system documents (the ICMJE recommendations and Uniform Requirements for Manuscripts Submitted to Biomedical Journals) do not discuss placement of the citation mark.

 Format of citations

 Different formats exist for different types of sources, e.g. books, journal articles, etc.

 Format of names

 Formatting for all names (e.g., authors, editors, etc.) is the same.